hphelion/documentation/UseCases/TasksforUsers/Security/commercial.managing.security.md

 ### Changing a user password ###

-As an admin, you can use the Identity panel in the Admin dashboard to change a user's password.</p>
+As an admin, you can use the Identity panel in the Admin dashboard to change a user's password.

 See: [Changing a User Password](/helion/commercial/dashboard/managing/users/password/change/).